-I started this site for the love of bottles.Digging and collecting.Digging comes first.Unearthing the past is what it is all about for me.The thrill,the rush,and the satisfaction of pulling out an old bottle from a time capsule in the ground is an UN real feeling!
+I started this site for the love of old bottles.Unearthing the past is what it is all about for me.The thrill the rush and the satisfaction of pulling out an old bottle from a time capsule in the ground is a feeling like no other!

-I rarely sell any of my "good" bottles, but on occasion I will bring a box or two to a bottle show, or sell a few on E bay.
-This hobby is not ' all 'about money to me,it is about the history of old glass from the past.
+I rarely sell any of my "good bottles" but on occasion I will bring a box or two to a bottle show, or sell a few on E bay.
+This hobby is not about money to me,it is about the history of old glass from the past.
 Once a certain rare or scarce bottle is sold,I may never dig another.
 That is why I hold on so tight to my better pieces of old glass.

 My grandmother is the person I have to thank for this wonderful love of old bottles.I do believe she is with me at times, especially when I find a bottle like the puce eagle pictured above.
 I think it is safe to say that bottle was heaven sent.